liuxin0824/ComSD/README.md

 ComSD can discover **diverse behaviors at different activity levels**, including both dynamic movements and static postures. **(balancing state exploration and skill diversity)**

 We visualized some representative skills discovered by ComSD in **Walker** and **Cheetah**.
-Above the video are descriptions of the discovered skills, not specific tasks.
-The pretraining stage is completely task-agnostic.
+Note that the skill discovery stage is task-agnostic, and the discovered skills are task-agnostic.
+Above the video are descriptions of the discovered unsupervised skills, not specific tasks.
+For example, in **Walker**, the discovered behavior in the sixth column of the second row is 'knee down'.

 #### Walker
 | Flip forward | Flip backward | Flip failed  | Advance on knees | Kick back | Crawl forward |